OWASP/owasp-istg/src/03_test_cases/internal_interfaces/README.md

  <td><i>PA-4</i></td>
 	</tr>
 	<tr valign="top">
-		<th align="left">Logical</th>
+		<th align="left">Authorization</th>
 		<td><i>LA-2</i> - <i>LA-3</i><br>(depending on the access model for the given device)</tr>
 </table>
 **Summary**

-Depending on the specific implementation of a given device, access to some functionalities via an internal interface might be restricted to individuals with a certain logical access level, e.g., *LA-3* or *LA-4*.
-If the interface fails to correctly verify access permissions, an attacker with a lower logical access level than intended might be able to get access to the restricted functionalities.
+Depending on the specific implementation of a given device, access to some functionalities via an internal interface might be restricted to individuals with a certain authorization access level, e.g., *LA-3* or *LA-4*.
+If the interface fails to correctly verify access permissions, an attacker with a lower authorization access level than intended might be able to get access to the restricted functionalities.

 **Test Objectives**